moyada/medivh/docs/README.md

 Or use java compile command, such as `javac -cp medivh.jar MyApp.java`.

-After compilation phase, the validation logic will be generated.
+After compilation phase, the class file that configures the rule will create a `validation` method, which is called by method parameter validation logic.
+The method of configure parameter verification will adds verify logic in front of the method body.

 ## Configuration option